nbeaver/cmd_oysters/README.rst

-The `extent to which metadata is copyrightable`_ varies by country and is still somewhat controversial, so while the license field is not strictly required, it is strongly encouraged to ensure others may use the CmdOyters freely.
+The `extent to which metadata is copyrightable`_ varies by country and is still somewhat controversial, so while the license field is not strictly required for a valid CmdOyster, it is strongly encouraged to ensure others may copy and modify the CmdOysters without fear of infringement or litigation.

 .. _extent to which metadata is copyrightable: http://lj.libraryjournal.com/2013/02/opinion/peer-to-peer-review/metadata-and-copyright-peer-to-peer-review/